NalianAchei2020/Capstone/README.md

 # 📖 Capstone <a name="about-project"></a>

-This Capstone project is a mentorship platform for web developer.
-Here junoir developers(mentees) can get advice from senoir developers (mentor).
+This Capstone project is a mentorship platform for web developers.
+Here junior developers(mentees) can get advice from senior developers (mentors).

-*[Capstone]* is a HTML, Javascript, and CSS project
+*[Capstone]* is a Javascript, HTML, and CSS project

 ## 🛠 Built With <a name="built-with"></a>